UU-ER/AdOpT-NET0/docs/source/index.rst

 Welcome to EnergyHub's documentation!
 =====================================
-Energyhub is a Python Libarary for bottom-up multi energy system modeling.
+Energyhub is a Python Library for bottom-up multi energy system modeling.
 It can model conversion technologies and networks for any carrier.

 To define an energy system to optimize, you need to

-#. define a topology, i.e. which carriers, nodes, technologies and networks are part of the system (see
+#.
+Define a topology, i.e. which carriers, nodes, technologies and networks are part of the system (see
    documentation :ref:`here <data-management-system_topology>`) and the input data, e.g. weather data, technology performance, etc. (see documentation :ref:`here <data-management-data-handle>`).

+#.
+Define the modeling configuration, i.e. objective, global optimization settings, solver options, etc. (see documentation :ref:`here <model_configuration>`).

 #. construct the model (see documentation :ref:`here <model_constructing>`).